cloudflare/cloudflare-docs/content/support/Account Management & Billing/Account Privacy and Security/Securing user access with two-factor authentication (2FA).md

 We recommend that all Cloudflare user account holders enable 2FA to keep their accounts secure.

-2FA can only be enabled successfully on an account with a verified email address.
-Please ensure to keep the associated email address verified at all times when enforcing 2FA.
-As it is a prerequisite in 2FA enablement process, **a failure to do so may result in a loss of account access**.
+2FA can only be enabled successfully on an account with a [verified email address](/fundamentals/account-and-billing/account-setup/verify-email-address/).
+If you do not verify your email address first, you may lock yourself out of your account.

 {{<Aside type="warning">}}
 Super Administrators can turn on **2FA Enforcement** to require all